gerph/riscos64-status/README.md

 [^1]: Vector claims are not supported yet in RISC OS Pyromaniac or CMunge.

 [^cmungehelp]: CMunge does not support help code yet.
+[^cmungegeneric]: CMunge does not support generic veneers yet.
 [^ownerbanner]: Only the text part of the banner is currently implemented.
 [^hourglass]: Although the base is in C, the generated sections are in assembler.